 We love this mushroom.
 Especially in its variety with a clearly yellow stalk, it is not only excellent in culinary terms but also particularly beautiful to look at.

 cap diameter: 2 – 6 cm

 colours: brown trumpet cap | brown to yellow stem

 smell: mild, fruity

 Funnel chanterelles are often found in moist and dark forests, preferably under spruce but can also occur under pine or deciduous trees such as beech and oak .
 It likes best where there is a lot of moss in the forest, and can grow deep down the moss.
 They usually arrive late in the season, and grow until the first frost comes, hence also the name winter mushroom.

-It can easily be confused with a variety of other mushrooms like the yellow trumpet mushroom (Craterellus lutescens) which has a more orange color on the stem and smoother ribs under the cap.
+It can be confused with a variety of other mushrooms like the yellow trumpet mushroom (Craterellus lutescens) which has a more orange color on the stem and smoother (to non existent) ribs under the cap.
 This mushroom is also edible but by far not as common as the funnel chanterelles.

-Notes for cooking: Funnel Chantarell have a stronger taste than their yellow counterparts and are very popular throughout Scandinavia.
+Funnel Chantarell have a stronger taste than their yellow counterparts and are very popular in the kitchen.
 These mushrooms are very good for frying, in mushroom sauces for pasta, in stews, gratins and pies.
 They are also used in soups.
 Funnel chanterelle are also great mushrooms for drying and in mixed mushroom dishes to add some colour.
 Don’t forget to look into the insede of the hollow stem for insects and dirt when you clean them.